Having a Legionella Risk Assessment in place is a legal requirement for all domestic rented properties, places of business, public

 mind.
 All three options allow for up to 3 domestic sized cold-water storage tanks of any type.
 Up to 5 water heaters and up to 15

 outlets.
 Anything over these limits and the system is larger than this service allows for as well as requiring an increased level of competency.

 How Our Three Options Compare

 One outcome of a risk assessment may be to have your water tested.

 Legionella testing without having a risk assessment in place still leaves you liable for fines and prosecution under health & safety law.
 Water only needs to tested in high risk

 environments or where there is doubt over the control and prevention measures.
 Rarely does water need to be regularly tested without a specific risk being identified.

-service allows for.
+in-depth than this service allows for.
 This service is also not applicable for houses of multiple occupation (HMO).